microsoft/vscode-docs/api/index.md

 If you have questions for extension development, try asking on:

 - [Stack Overflow](https://stackoverflow.com/questions/tagged/visual-studio-code): There are 11k questions tagged `visual-studio-code`, and over half of them already have answers.
 Search for your issue, ask questions or help your fellow developers by answering VS Code extension development questions!
-- [Gitter Channel](https://gitter.im/Microsoft/vscode) and [VS Code Dev Slack](https://join.slack.com/t/vscode-dev-community/shared_invite/enQtMjIxOTgxNDE3NzM0LWU5M2ZiZDU1YjBlMzdlZjA2YjBjYzRhYTM5NTgzMTAxMjdiNWU0ZmQzYWI3MWU5N2Q1YjBiYmQ4MzY0NDE1MzY): Public chatroom full of helpful folks.
+- [Gitter Channel](https://gitter.im/Microsoft/vscode) and [VS Code Dev Slack](https://join.slack.com/t/vscode-dev-community/shared_invite/enQtMjIxOTgxNDE3NzM0LWU5M2ZiZDU1YjBlMzdlZjA2YjBjYzRhYTM5NTgzMTAxMjdiNWU0ZmQzYWI3MWU5N2Q1YjBiYmQ4MzY0NDE1MzY): Public chatroom for extension developers.
 Some VS Code team members chime in conversations.

 For feedback on documentation, create new issues at https://github.com/Microsoft/vscode-docs/issues.
 If you have questions that you cannot find answer for, or issues with VS Code's Extension API, please open new issues at https://github.com/Microsoft/vscode/issues.